-The Bank recognizes the present service cost and the net interest of the Personnel wages and expenses on the Consolidated Statement of Income.
+The Bank recognizes the present service cost and the net interest of the Personnel salaries and expenses on the Consolidated Statement of Income ii.
+Cash-settled share based compensation

 The post-employment benefits liability, recognized in the Consolidated Statement of Financial Position represents the deficit or surplus in the defined benefit plans of the Bank.
 Any surplus resulting from the calculation is limited to the present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions.